 The effect of Melatonin on Improving the benign Prostatic Hyperplasia Urinary Symptoms, a Randomized Clinical Trial

-Purpose: to investigate the effect of melatonin along with tamsulosin in the improving the BPH urinary symptoms.
+Purpose: to investigate the effect of melatonin along with tamsulosin in improving BPH urinary symptoms.

 - Benign prostatic hyperplasia, melatonin, tamsulosin, nocturia, frequency